serverless/dashboard/node/packages/aws-lambda-sdk/docs/monitoring.md

 _Disable with `SLS_DISABLE_AWS_SDK_MONITORING` environment variable_

-AWS SDK requests that go to SNS, SQS and DynamoDb services are traced.
+All AWS SDK requests are traced.

 Tracing is turned on automatically for AWS SDK clients that are normally loaded via Node.js `require`.